 But the state does too.
 They need to keep updated records on thousands of businesses so that they can effectively reach out with any important tax or legal communications down the road.
 How do they do it?
 With your cooperation, of course.

-In Indiana, an LLC’s annual report consists of two parts: a Franchise Tax and a Public Information Report.
-Each LLC must submit these filings to the Indiana Comptroller every year to keep their information current.
+In Indiana, an LLC’s biennial report is commonly referred to as a Business Entity Report.
 Unsure how to go about it?
 Never even heard of it?
 No worries at all.
 That’s why we’re here.
 Keep reading for everything you need to know.

 What Is an Indiana Business Entity Report?
 Why Is It Important?

-Consider a Business Entity Report the state’s yearly checkup on your LLC.
+Consider a Business Entity Report the state’s biannual checkup on your LLC.
 It’s similar to a census in that its purpose is to collect the necessary contact and structural information about each Indiana business.

 Each state has its own reporting requirements, and some don’t even require them.
-But in most states, you’re required to submit one per year that includes your LLC name, principal office address, registered agent information, and member/manager names and addresses.
+But in most states, you’re required to submit one every other year that includes your LLC name, principal office address, registered agent information, and member/manager names and addresses.
 Whether you run a domestic or foreign LLC, you should plan on submitting a Business Entity Report.

 Don’t be intimidated, but it’s not something you want to take lightly.
 This is how the state updates your LLC’s record with the most recent information.
 They need to know how to reach you with important information about your business status, upcoming filings, taxes, and service of process.

 For example, if you change your registered agent, or your current agent resigns, you’ll need to keep the state informed so they can update their contact information.
 Miss one of their communications and your LLC in Indiana might end up falling out of good standing or, even worse, administratively dissolved.

 Moreover, keeping your information current will help other businesses and potential customers find you.
 If the Secretary of State has the most updated data on record, people can find your business by performing a name search.